jhevans/je-hack-space/README.md

 - [x] ESLint on commit
 - [x] Run E2E on push
 - [x] Define what you want to achieve with this
+- [ ] Set up Github pages
+- [ ] Add link to Github pages in Readme.md
-- [ ] Explore options for blog/cms
+- [ ] Add link to Github pages on application landing page
 - [ ] Continue with [first steps](https://docs.nestjs.com/first-steps)

 ## Goals